chipbuster/cvc-build-scripts/README.md

 * `MAIL_ERR_TO`: This will cause the script to send any error logs to the listed email address.
 May send multiple emails if combined with crontab mail--be careful!
 * `NPES`: The number of processors available for build on this computer.
 If not set, the build scripts will default to 1, which will be slooooooooowwwww.
+Note: you should set this to take advantage of hyperthreading for fastest builds.
 * Other environmental variables that may be necessary, e.g. `FC`, `CC`, and `CXX` on OS X w/ MacPorts, or `QT_SELECT` on Arch Linux.
 Make sure these are exported by either placing `export` in front of the definition or by placing `export VARNAME` further down in the file.

 ###### Project Settings